Publish applications on separate networks and locations using connector groups

 Applications installed on isolated networks

-Applications installed on IaaS
+Applications installed on Infrastructure as a Service (IaaS)

 Multi-forest – different connector groups for each forest

 Single-sign-on is commonly achieved using Kerberos Constrained Delegation (KCD).
 The connector’s machines are joined to a domain that can delegate the users to the application.
 KCD supports cross-forest capabilities.
 But for companies who have distinct multi-forest environments with no trust between them, a single connector can't be used for all forests.
 Instead, specific connectors are deployed per forest, and set to serve applications that are published to serve only the users of that specific forest.
 Each connector group represents a different forest.
 While the tenant and most of the experience is unified for all forests, users can be assigned to their forest applications using Microsoft Entra groups.

 There are two approaches to consider for disaster recovery (DR) sites: